slaclab/lcls-python3-envs/README.md

 Updated via [cron job](https://github.com/slaclab/lcls-python3.8-env/blob/main/.github/workflows/publish_rhel7_nightly.yml) to obtain more recent versions of packages.

+## rocky9_gpu_devel

+An environment with the GPU version of PyTorch for running on CUDA capable rocky 9 systems.

 ## default-rhel6-environment

 This is the old default environment, only for use on any remaining machines still running RHEL6.